IdaHolmen/231107-main-project/README.md

 Every book has a container that can be pressed and you can learn more about each book.

 The hamburger menu on the right contains a small menu for sorting and filtering through the books.
 The page has to be refreshed in order to clear the filters and sorting.
+The order will also be affected if both sorting and filer are activated at the same time.

+Link to published netlify page:

 Link to github-repository:
 https://github.com/IdaHolmen/231107-main-project